tyc/successfulunittest/manuscript/Let_Get_Testing.md

 ## Design of the PWM interface

-For the purpose of this book, the following functions to the PWM software stack are created.
+For the purpose of this guide, the following functions to the PWM software stack are created.
 Here are their function prototypes.

 	bool_t init_pwm_if(pwm_if_channel_t channel);
 	bool_t deinit_pwm_if(pwm_if_channel_t channel);